Welcome to Voogt Farms

 We are a family owned and operated beef cattle farm that was begun in 1967.
 The home place is 170 acres of hay ground and pasture, and we rent an additional 125 acres of hay ground and a heifer development pasture.
 We are located in the apple producing ridge area of eastern Ottawa County and just 12 miles west of Grand Rapids, Michigan.

-The farmstead was improved with EQIP funds from NRCS in 2002 to include a waste handling and retention basin/filter strip system to protect the environment and promote cattle well-being and health.
-In 2012 we were recertified by the Michigan Agricultural Environment Assurance Program (MAEAP) in Livestock, Homestead and Cropping Systems.
-In 2013 we became certified by the National Beef Quality Assurance Program.
+The farmstead was improved in 2002 to include a waste handling and retention basin/filter strip system to protect the environment and promote cattle well-being and health.
+Voogt Farms has been verified by the Michigan Agricultural Environmental Assurance Program (MAEAP).
+We participate in and are certified by USDA’s Comprehensive Manure Management Program.
+We are a TB-free farm, and have been certified negative for Johnes disease.
+Five family members have been tested and certified as Five State Quality Beef Producers.

-Voogt Farms continues to be recognized by the American Angus Association as one of the larges Angus breeders in Michigan, plus 1st in the State in number of Pathfinder Dams, so we carry a lot of responsibility toward pure and valuable genetic improvement.
+In 2009 Voogt Farms was recognized by the American Angus Association as the 2nd largest Angus breeder in Michigan, plus first in the State in number of Pathfinder Dams, so we carry a lot of responsibility toward pure and valuable genetic improvement.

 In 2006, Voogt Farms was recognized as the Michigan Cattlemen’s Association’s 2006 Purebred Breeder.
 In 2009, Gary served as President of the National Cattlemen’s Beef Association, culminating seven great years as an NCBA officer.